FFMG/myoddweb.piger/monitor/api/python/Doc/library/select.rst

    (Only supported on Linux 2.5.44 and newer.)
-Return an edge polling object, which can be used as Edge or Level Triggered interface for I/O events. *sizehint* is deprecated and completely ignored. *flags* can be set to :const:`EPOLL_CLOEXEC`, which causes the epoll descriptor to be closed automatically when :func:`os.execve` is called.
+Return an edge polling object, which can be used as Edge or Level Triggered interface for I/O events. *sizehint* and *flags* are deprecated and completely ignored.

    See the :ref:`epoll-objects` section below for the methods supported by epolling objects.